Introduction to Water Softeners

 Maintenance TaskFrequencyDetails

-Salt Level CheckMonthlyEnsure salt is sufficient for ion exchange
+Salt Level CheckMonthlyEnsure salt is sufficient for ion exchange.
+Low salt levels can lead to reduced effectiveness.

-Brine Tank CleaningEvery 6 monthsRemove sediment and avoid clogging
+Brine Tank CleaningEvery 6 monthsRemove sediment and avoid clogging.
+This is crucial for proper functioning.

 Common Issues and Solutions